All text and images © Helvellyn Consulting 2018

 A photo of the children at Patterdale School in 1889, kindly given to us by the family of Dawson Bowman, which may include John but almost certainly includes his elder siblings Ada, Frank and Thomas.
 We have tried to identify as many of them as possible on our Patterdale School Then and Now page.

-The story of Harry and James’ wounds as reported in The Herald, and below his medal index card.
+The story of Harry’s wounds as reported in The Herald, and below his medal index card.

 Harry’s Uncle Celebrates the end of the War

 In November 2018 we were contacted by the grandson of Hedley Grenfell (Hedley Grenfell-